 Take a look at this post that shows where millennials can find affordable homes.
 Here, Zillow combined publicly available data about average millennial- wages with their own internal data on home prices in cities across the U.S.

 In another example, Zillow used their data to determine the 20 Best cities for Halloween Trick or Treating leading up to the 2017 Halloween holiday.
 They determined these cities based on home values, how close the houses are located to one another, the crime rate of the city, and the size of the population under 10 years old.
 They then created an infographic that illustrated their results.

 These are both great examples of Zillow taking what would otherwise be extremely dry user data and turning it into something interesting that still points back to their main product — a comprehensive real estate database.
 Zillow does an excellent job bringing data to life through real-world examples, featuring millennials, parents with trick-and-treating kids (and many more) and combining boring data and making it relatable, relevant and interesting.

 Brand Storytelling Drives Awareness, Interest, and Loyalty

-Brand storytelling will help your business throughout all phases of the customer life cycle.
+Brand storytelling, a part of content marketing, will help your business throughout all phases of the customer life cycle.
 By showing your customers that you are a brand that can solve their problems and share their beliefs, you can help facilitate that initial awareness in your company and products.
 As they learn more, that awareness develops into a genuine interest.
 Later, after they’ve become satisfied customers, those same traits that made them interested in you in the first place, will also make them some of your most loyal customers.

 Have you ever done any brand storytelling?
 How’d that work out for your business?
 Comment below!